IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Structural discrimination can occur unintentionally, and includes informal practices that have become embedded in everyday organisational life and effectively become part of the system, i.e. “how we do things around here.”
 Put simply, it can be discrimination by habit, rather than intent.[^78]

 Systemic discrimination results in unquestioned policy and practices which disadvantage men that are defended and justified as 'the way things are'.
-For example, men's persistent 16x over-representation in prison[^999] is accepted as normal, and evidence of bias and discrimination against men in the justice system is dismissed, minimised or ignored. **See page on discrimination in the justice system for more.**
+For example, men's persistent 16 times over-representation in prison is accepted as normal, and evidence of bias and discrimination against men in the justice system is dismissed, minimised or ignored. **See page on discrimination in the justice system for more.**

 To address systemic discrimination against men and boys, States should:[^79]
 - Use incentives to encourage people to "change their attitudes and behaviour" to men and boys so that they do not face systemic discrimination.